A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 The striking difference between studio monitors or workroom monitors and regular speakers (e.g., PC speakers or laptop speakers) is those studio monitors offer sound and audio precision.

-This aims to fulfill what online video editors and creators are needed to professionally produce a vlog with the excellent sound quality for all types of listening devices its viewer’s audience preferred to utilize.
+This aims to fulfill what online video editors and creators are needed to professionally produce a vlog with excellent sound quality for all types of listening devices its viewer’s audience preferred to utilize.

 Do You Need a Strong Bass for Video Editing?